crcn-archive/mojo-models/README.md

 removes the model

+#### persistable events

+- `willSave` - emitted when the model is about to be saved
+- `didSave` - emitted when the model has been saved
+- `willRemove` - emitted when the model is about to be removed
+- `didRemove` - emitted when the model has been removed

+removes the model

 ### virtuals

 Virtual properties all you to load external resources as they're needed.
 This is especially useful when